humayun0156/tizarah/README.md

-# Getting started with Play (Scala)
+# Tizarah

-This project demonstrate how to create a simple CRUD application with Play.
+An accounting application build with Playframework with Scala